 Expansionary Monetary Policy

-This policy requires a decrease in interest rate and/or increase in money supply.
+Expansionary Monetary Policy requires a decrease in the interest rate and/or an increase in the money supply.
 It is used when the economy is in a recession and unemployment is high.

 A lower interest rate could also make savings look less attractive.
 This will encourage consumer consumption.